The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Raw Device Mapping option in the vSphere Client is grayed out (1017704)

 - You cannot create a Raw Device Mapping (RDM).

 If you connect vSphere Client directly to an ESX host, the Raw Device Mappings option is grayed out.

-Note: To access the Raw Device Mappings option, right-click on a virtual machine, choose Edit Settings > Add Hard Disk > Raw Device Mappings.
+Note: To access the Raw Device Mappings option, right-click the virtual machine and click Edit Settings > Add Hard Disk > Raw Device Mappings

 - If you navigate to Configuration > Storage adapters, you cannot see LUNs that are not used as VMFS volumes.